Govt promotes 44 PSP officers

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Many police officers were deferred for promotion by the previous government on the basis of intelligence reports but they have been cleared and declared fit for promotion by the present government.
+Many police officers were deferred for promotion in previous government on the basis of the intelligence reports but they have cleared and declared fit for promotion by the present government.

+According to the notification, the PSP officers promoted from grade 20 to 21 are mentioned as Ghulam Sarwar Mamali Baloch who will remain serving under the Government of Sindh till further order, Kamal Fazal who will remain posted under the Government of Sindh, Inam Ghan has been transferred and posted and his services are placed under the disposal of the Government of the Punjab, Dr Jamil Ahmad will remain posted under the government of Sindh.

 Ms. Helena Iqbal Saeed has been appointed as Senior Joint Secretary in Interior Division while Amjad Khan is transferred and his services are placed at the disposal of the government of KPK.